ksparavec/pyrlab/doc/Configuration.md

 Configuration parameters (`ENV` parameters) in Dockerfiles are unlikely to change often, if at all.
 On the other hand, you may want to add your own if you decide to extend and/or create new Dockerfiles for new image flavors.
 It is advisable to keep them tight to the image where they are used.
 Some of the global parameters defined in `Configuration.mk` are propagated into Dockerfiles as well.

-See also [Architecture document](Architecture.md) for more information on Dockerfile headers.
+See also [Architecture document](Architecture.md) for more information on Dockerfiles structure.